indutny/blog/posts/c.cpp-in-node.md

 Avoid storing different types of values in a variables, and avoid passing different types of values as an arguments to the function.
 This principle could also be called "Make your code monomorphic", or "don't mess with Compiler".
-This is makes code look like as it has static typing, which is what we do in C++.
+This makes code look like as it has static typing, which is what we do in C++.

 ```javascript